-These core risks will be fully reviewed by JMT on an annual basis in the fourth quarter as part of the business planning process for the forthcoming year.
+These core risks will be fully reviewed by JMT on an annual basis in the fourth quarter as part of the business planning process for the forthcoming year and provides a clear opportunity to identify new risks and opportunities.
 The result of this discussion will also be considered by the relevant council committees.
-This provides a clear opportunity to identify new risks in association with the new business plans.
 At any point in the year JMT and council committees may identify new risks.
 If this is the case the risk assessment method is followed and the corporate performance team adds the risk to the register.